 - 3 years of mathematics (algebra, geometry, and intermediate algebra).

-- 2 years of laboratory science (1 biological and 1 physical, both with labs).
+- 2 years of laboratory science (1 biological and 1 physical, both must include laboratory instruction).

 - 2 years in the same foreign language (subject to waiver for applicants demonstrating equivalent competence).

-- 1 year of the same discipline in visual and performing arts or other courses approved and included on the UC/CSU “a-g” list.
+- 1 year of a year-long course in visual and performing arts or other courses approved and included on the UC/CSU "a-g" list.